sahilkhan011/SpringSecurityWithDao/README.md

    - Created a User entity and a UserRepository interface for data access.

 3. **Spring Security Configuration**:
-   - Configured Spring Security to secure the application.
+   - Configured Spring Security to enable basic authentication for all routes.
    - Defined authentication and authorization rules in a security configuration class.

 4. **Service Layer**:
-   - Created a UserService class to handle user registration and authentication logic.
+   - Developed a UserService class to handle user registration and authentication logic.
    - Integrated the service layer with the DAO layer for data management.

 5. **Controller Layer**:
-   - Developed REST controllers for user registration and login.
+   - Developed REST controllers for user management.
-   - Implemented endpoints for securing access based on user roles.
+   - All endpoints are secured with basic authentication.

 6. **Testing the Application**:
-   - Tested user registration and login functionalities.
+   - Tested user authentication by accessing secured endpoints.
-   - Verified access control by attempting to access secured endpoints with different user roles.
+   - Verified that only authenticated users can access the resources.